-Master trainers who will become BDEI champions
+50 Master trainers who will become BDEI champions

-The goal of the project is to introduce learners in underserved communities to the world of digital literacy and equip them with the basic digital knowledge that is required to succeed in the 21st century workplace and business.
+The goal of the project is to introduce learners in underserved communities to the world of digital literacy and equip them with the basic digital knowledge that is required to succeed in the 21st century world and workplace.

-The training will cover critical areas like introduction to computing, productivity tools and workplace essentials, big data and cloud technologies, cyber security.
+The training will cover critical areas like Introduction to computing, productivity tools, basic web skills, workplace essentials, big data, cloud technologies and cyber security.

 FROM OUR GALLERY